rsdoiel/rsdoiel.github.io/blog/2020/04/18/Mostly-Oberon-Basic-Types.md

 the descriptive type, i.e. `DString`.
 This is a very common idiom in building out complex data structures.
-A good place to learn about implementing algorithms and data structures in Oberon-7 is Prof. Wirth's 2004 edition of "Algorithms and Data Structures" which is available from his personal website[^ad] in PDF[^ad].
+A good place to learn about implementing algorithms and data structures in Oberon-7 is Prof. Wirth's 2004 edition of [Algorithms and Data Structures](https://inf.ethz.ch/personal/wirth/AD.pdf) which is available from his personal website in PDF.

-[^ad]: Prof. Wirth wrote an excellent text on [Algorithms and Data structures](https://inf.ethz.ch/personal/wirth/AD.pdf) available in PDF format.

 ### Next and Previous